FabrizioBrancati/BFKit-Swift/.github/CONTRIBUTING.md

 Please make sure to follow my general coding style for new features.

 #### Comment everything
-Every function or variable (outside of a function) has to be commented.<br>
+Every function or variable (outside of a function) has to be commented.

 #### Writing code
 Please follow my coding style.